otacke/h5p-ar-scavenger/README.md

 ### Allow gltf and glb file extensions
 H5P doesn’t allow to include files with the extension gltf or glb that are required for the 3D models.
+Without some modification, you will only be able to use AR Scavenger for H5P content types.

-In Drupal you can amend the list of allowed extensions in the H5P settings, but not in other plugins.
+On Drupal you can amend the list of allowed extensions in the H5P settings, but not in other plugins.
 So, here’s the pull request for that: https://github.com/h5p/h5p-php-library/pull/85.
 The changes will point you to what you'd have to patch if you're not running H5P on Drupal.

 If you want to do this manually: